 - 1 pinch of cinnamon

-- 2 Tbsp brown sugar or coconut sugar
+- 2 tablespoon brown sugar or coconut sugar

 - ⅓ cup vegetable stock

-- 2 Tbsp low sodium tamari (low sodium soy sauce if not gluten-free)
+- 2 tablespoon low sodium tamari (low sodium soy sauce if not gluten-free)

 - Drain the jackfruit well.
 Then shred the jackfruit.
 There are few different ways to do this.You can do this by cutting the hard core off the triangles and shredding the softer bits with a fork into what looks like pulled pork.
 Then chop the cores into finer pieces to match the shredded.
 You can also throw all the jackfruit into a large bowl and squeeze the jackfruit with your hands, which will shred the softer bits and leave the core.
 If you choose the squeezing method you have to pick out the hard cores that are left over and chop them into pieces just as you would with the first option.
 This is how I do it.When you complete this step drain the jackfruit again to remove any extra liquid.